szabgab/perlmaven.com/sites/en/pages/package-variables-and-lexical-variables-in-perl.md

 ```

 This works, but the documentation of `vars` tells us that
-<b>the functionality provided by this pragma has been superseded by "our" declarations</b>.
+**the functionality provided by this pragma has been superseded by "our" declarations**.

 So how does `our` work?